ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/6_run_evaluate.md

 The results in the table above have been normalized to the _QEMU Non-SIMD_ value, giving the relative speed-up.
 We observe the following:
 * the non-SIMD implementation is the fastest but does not reflect the performance on an `aarch64` system

+Note: emulation does not give a representative view of how efficiently the algorithms run on Arm, it is only useful for functional purposes, **not** to measure performance

 ## Closing notes

 You have now ported an `x86_64` application to `aarch64`, built and run the ported application on `aarch64` using emulation, well done!